English Learners in Special Education

 as any other student.
 The only difference is that accommodations need

 to be made to address the student's dominant language.
-In addition, STAR
+In addition, California

-program and CELDT eligible students shall be permitted to take the test
+and CELDT eligible students shall be permitted to take the test with accommodations

-with accommodations or modifications if specified in the eligible student's
+or modifications if specified in the eligible student's IEP.
+For more

-IEP.
-For more detail on allowable accommodations and modifications please
+detail on allowable accommodations and modifications please refer to the

-Code of Regulations, Title 5, Education, for each specific assessment
+Regulations, Title 5, Education, for each specific assessment program.

 Psychological, educational and speech/language assessments need to be